Services

 affect your business?

 The UK left the EU.
 The transition period ended on December 31st,2020.
-The UK and the EU cosider each other as a 3rd country.
-So what about VAT and Customs?
+The UK and the EU cosider each

 As the exact rules regarding the relationship between the EU and the UK are constantly evolving, it is important to keep up to date with developments.
 RMB is monitoring the situation and regularly reporting to affected customers.
 Subscribe to our Brexit newsletter for regular updates.